This post may contain affiliate links. Please see my disclosure policy for details.

 - Maximum charge for all day: £8

 WARNING: be careful when parking & don’t outstay your limit!
-The car park is camera controlled with ‘Park With Ease’ and tracks licence plates.
+The car park is a camera controlled with ‘Park With Ease’ and tracks licence plates.
 It can see when you park up and when you leave.
 So, even if you’re a minute over you’ll be charged for that time.
 A lot of people on online forums have complained about being charged late fines even when they returned on time.
 This is why I chose a free parking option.

 Free parking for White Moss walks

 I had heard some horror stories with the ‘Park With Ease’ parking.
 So, I looked for an unrestricted option.
 There are a lot of unrestricted lay-bys’s on a side road off the A591.

 Unfortunately, it’s an unnamed road but I’ll put an aerial view map below.
 It’s just beyond the White Moss Car Park.

 Or, there’s a FREE car park at the top of the unnamed road (aerial view pointer below).

-These free options do pack up in low season, so I would definitely recommend getting here early or later in the day.
+These free options do pack up in the low season, so I would definitely recommend getting there early or later in the day.

 Facilities at White Moss Car Park

 There is a FREE toilet near to the White Moss Car Park that is a few minutes away from Rydal Water Car Park.

 After that, there aren’t any toilets on the walk to Rydal Cave itself.
 So, go before you head out!